Nemory — Privacy Policy

 - receive AI analysis, reflections, and tips;

-The app is designed as offline-first: your journal content lives primarily on your device in an encrypted local database.
-We do not store your journal entries on our servers.
+The app is designed as offline-first: your private journal content lives primarily on your device in an encrypted local database.
+We do not store your private journal entries, journal images in our server database.

 Monetization: subscriptions via App Store / Google Play with regional pricing, purchase restore, and receipt verification.